FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 #### Prepare web server

-Add the following *server* block to your nginx configuration.
+Put *server* block to your nginx configuration (for example replace the default config in `/etc/nginx/sites-enabled/default`).
 Don't forget to adjust paths and restart.

 ```
 upstream backend {